 2. Try bespoke for awkwardly shaped windows

-It’s a pricey option, but if you have unusually shaped windows, the very best way you can dress them if by getting made-to-measure blinds.
-Whether open or closed, they’ll look neat and tidy, and won’t obscure the light unless you want them to.
+It's a pricey option, but if you have unusually shaped windows, the very best way you can dress them if by getting made-to-measure living room blind ideas.
+Whether open or closed, they'll look neat and tidy, and won't obscure the light unless you want them to.

-If your windows are a feature of the space – whether peaked, arched or architecturally unusual – investing in bespoke blinds is even more essential to allow the glazing shape to shine.
+If your windows are a feature of your modern living room ideas - whether peaked, arched or architecturally unusual - investing in bespoke blinds is even more essential to allow the glazing shape to shine.

 3. Make your windows the focus